Cardio vs Strength Training for Fat Loss: Which Actually Wins?

 Final Thoughts

 The cardio vs strength training for fat loss debate was always a false choice.
 The body composition you actually want — tight waist, visible muscle, good energy — comes from pairing both, with strength work as the anchor and cardio as the multiplier.
-Train smart for three months and you'll have hard evidence that the "best" type of exercise is whichever one you consistently combine with the other.
+The LBE Concurrent Training Model gives that pairing a structure: lift three times a week as the non-negotiable foundation, build your aerobic base with zone-2 sessions, and spike the system once a week with HIIT.
+Three months of consistent execution and you'll have hard evidence that the "best" type of exercise is whichever one you consistently combine with the other.

 For programming the strength side, see our compound vs isolation exercises guide or subscribe to the LeanBodyEngine newsletter for weekly training + nutrition breakdowns.